Macxzew/Waitgate/README.md

 ## 🔐 Security

-- **AES-256-GCM application-level encryption** : All buffers are encrypted before being sent through the tunnel (WS, WSS, HTTP, HTTPS).
-Even on plain HTTP/WS, your data is not readable without the AES key.
+- **ChaCha20-Poly1305 application-level encryption** : All buffers are encrypted before being sent through the tunnel (WS, WSS, HTTP, HTTPS).
+Even on plain HTTP/WS, your data is not readable without the ChaCha20 key.
 - **No public port required on the client side** (outgoing only).
 - **Strong authentication for both dashboard and tunnel.**
 - **No admin/tunnel secret is ever stored client-side.**

 > ⚠️ **Waitgate does not require HTTPS/TLS or any proxy on its own port.
 Only the service you want to expose needs to handle HTTPS/TLS if required (for ex: if you expose a web server with HTTPS, it’s your web server that must serve HTTPS, not Waitgate).
 Waitgate simply tunnels all traffic as-is.
-Every message is individually AES-encrypted client-side before entering the tunnel.
+Every message is individually ChaCha20-encrypted client-side before entering the tunnel.
 If you run Waitgate behind a reverse proxy (Nginx, Caddy, etc.), only HTTP services can be exposed; raw TCP will not work through the tunnel.**

 ---